→ Upcoming Keynote Event - Introducing Lansweeper's 2023 Spring Release: 'Duvel' - Learn More

 Make sure SSO is working for all domains that have access to your site, prior to enforcing SSO in your site settings.
 Otherwise, some users may inadvertently be locked out.
 You can use the test button next to your SSO connection to validate that the connection is working.

-Optionally, you can also add more managers to your SSO connection for redundancy and security purposes.
+Optionally, you can add managers to your SSO connection for redundancy and security purposes.
 This means you are not dependent on a single person to manage the SSO connection.

 Was this article helpful?
 Yes No